Nadasawah90/Install-Kubernetes-K8s-with-kubeadm/README.md

 <img width="975" height="380" alt="image" src="https://github.com/user-attachments/assets/a4a21f31-f807-4723-ba86-dc1de35b1186" />

+### issues :

-### when add the second master and can not connect with etcd of the first master , we can fixed it by :
+### When add the second master and can not connect with etcd of the first master , we can fixed it by :

 ==> Resetting Kubernetes Cluster on the master .